maptimeLA/Tiled-Historical-Maps/Georeferencing.md

 - The georeferencing points created in QGIS don't seem to automatically saved.
 Useful to keep these for adjustments.
-- See street name changes at [Greg's site](https://secure-shore-68966.herokuapp.com/streets)
+- See some of the street name changes for LA  [here](https://secure-shore-68966.herokuapp.com/streets "Croatian Restaurants site")
 - Pay attention to Layers Order in QGIS if your map scan is not showing

 #### References